 The Astrophysics and Cosmology group focuses mainly on cosmology (the properties and evolution of the universe, growth of structure,evolution of galaxies) and supernovae (causes of Type-1a supernovae,modeling the spectrum of emitted light, use as standard candles to measure the expansion of the universe).
 We approach these problems using theoretical, computational, and observational techniques.
 We are involved with a number of current and upcoming astronomical survey projects which can address these questions.

 The cause of this accelerating expansion is one of the central questions of cosmology, along with the nature of dark matter, the physics of the very early universe, and the evolution of galaxies and larger structures.
 Andrew Zentner is a theorist who has worked on dark matter probes via gravitational lensing and evolution of stars.
 Arthur Kosowsky has addressed many of these questions using the theory of the cosmic microwave background radiation.
 Zentner and Kosowsky pursue constraints on particle physics using cosmological data, while Kosowsky and Dan Boyanovsky both study early-universe inflation.
 Jeff Newman is an observational astronomer who studies how the properties of galaxies change with time.
+Rachel Bezanson is an observational astronomer whose research focuses on empirical studies of the formation, transformation, and evolution of massive galaxies through cosmic time.
 Regina Schulte-Ladbeck is interested in the stellar populations and chemical evolution of galaxies.
 Dave Turnshek and Sandhya Rao study quasar absorption line systems.

 A common theme connecting much of the work in the group is the use of astronomical survey techniques.
 The University of Pittsburgh was a member of the groundbreaking Sloan Digital Sky Survey.
 Michael Wood-Vasey served as Scientific Spokesperson for SDSS-III, while Carles Badenes is involved with SDSS-IV.
 Most of our faculty have used SDSS data in their work.
 Jeff Newman and Carles Badenes are both involved with the Dark Energy Spectroscopic Instrument (DESI), a project to build the next-generation wide-field multi-object spectrograph.
 Jeff Newman is a key member of the CANDELS survey, the largest-ever sky survey using the Hubble Space Telescope.
 Arthur Kosowsky participates in the Atacama Cosmology Telescope (ACT) collaboration, which makes arcminute-resolution maps of the microwave sky.
+Rachel Bezanson has been involved with a number of large galaxy surveys spanning from the local Universe to a few billion years after the Big Bang including the NMBS, 3D-HST, and OBEY surveys.
+She is a survey scientist for the LEGA-C (Large Early Galaxy Astrophysics Census) ESO Public Spectroscopic Survey and is actively involved in planning for the Galaxy Evolution component of the Prime Focus Spectrograph Survey.
 Finally, several of the faculty have leadership roles in the Large Synoptic Survey Telescope (LSST) project (Zentner, Wood-Vasey, Newman).
 Related to survey astronomy, Newman, Wood-Vasey, and Badenes are all interested in astronomical data-mining techniques and related statistical questions.

 The Astrophysics and Cosmology group generally supports around a dozen graduate students and one or two postdoctoral researchers.
 We also encourage undergraduate involvement in research.
 The STEPUP program (Survey of Transiting Exoplanets at the University of Pittsburgh) uses a telescope at Allegheny Observatory to discover planets orbiting candidate stars identified by the Kepler satellite, and is run entirely by undergraduates.